IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

    ```

    This command will initiate the installation and regression testing process for your extension.

+For more information on the `make installcheck` command, you can refer to the [PostgreSQL documentation on `make installcheck`](https://www.postgresql.org/docs/current/regress-run.html#id-1.6.20.5.4).

 #### Working of the command `make installcheck`:
 - The `make installcheck` command will internally execute the `pg_regress` utility with the appropriate parameters.
 It will connect to a PostgreSQL server and run the regression tests specified in the `my_extension--regress.sql` file.